Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: From Features to Domains

 \section{From Features to Domains}

 We will refer to features that are consistent with the given traces $T$ as \emph{admissible}, and to the collection of admissible features, as $F(T)$.
 We show first how to use these features to define the learned domains $D_T$ and the learned instances $P_T=\tup{D_T,I_T}$ from $T$.
-For this, notice that a trace in $T$ with a non-empty action grounding $A_f(o)$, defines a \emph{unique truth value} for the atom $f(o)$ in \emph{every state of the trace}, while in a set of \emph{connected (extended) traces}, where each pair of traces shares a common state, a non-empty grounding $A_f(o)$ in one of the traces, determines the \emph{truth value} of the atom $f(o)$ in every state of each of the connected traces.\footnote{ A trace with a non-empty action grounding $A_f(o)$ defines the truth value of $f(o)$ right after and right before any action $a(o') \in A_f(o)$; the first is the sign of the pattern $a[t]$ in $B_f$ for which $o=t[o']$, the latter is the inverse sign.
+For this, notice that a trace in $T$ with a non-empty action grounding $A_f(o)$, defines a \emph{unique truth value}, up to negation, for the atom $f(o)$ in \emph{every state of the trace}.
+Likewise, in a set of \emph{connected (extended) traces} where each pair of traces shares a common state, a non-empty grounding $A_f(o)$ in one of the traces, determines a \emph{unique truth value} for the atom $f(o)$, up to negation, in every state of all of the connected traces.\footnote{ A trace with a non-empty action grounding $A_f(o)$ defines the truth value of $f(o)$ right after and right before any action $a(o') \in A_f(o)$; the first is the sign of the pattern $a[t]$ in $B_f$ for which $o=t[o']$, the latter is the inverse sign.
 These values persist along the trace, forward after $a(o')$ and backward before $a(o')$ til another action $b(o'') \in A_f(o)$ appears in the trace, if any.
 Such an action inverts the value of the atom, and the propagation continues in this way til reaching the beginning and end of the trace.} These truth values are used to infer the action preconditions in the learned domain $D_T$: